Grant Writing Laboratory

 - Once inside the workshop folder, click on the recording to play.
 It will take about 30 seconds to load.

-NSU faculty and staff members are cordially invited to attend the Brown Bag Grant Workshops, given by the Grant Writing Laboratory and the Office of Sponsored Programs.
-Thirteen workshops cover a variety of grant topics.
+NSU faculty and staff members are cordially invited to attend the Lunch and Learn Grant Workshops, given by the Grant Writing Laboratory and the Office of Sponsored Programs.
+Five workshops cover a variety of grant topics.
 You may register for any or all of the sessions.

-Please Note: All Brown Bag Grant Workshops are available to NSU Faculty and Staff members on Blackboard in a course called "NSU Grant Education."
+Please Note: All Lunch and Learn Grant Workshops are available to NSU Faculty and Staff members on Blackboard in a course called "NSU Grant Education."

 If you are an NSU faculty or staff member and would like to schedule a workshop for your college or center, please fill out and submit the following form: Submit Grant Training Request